 - GATHER INFORMATION from all others involved in the accident.
-Record their name, address, phone number, drivers' license number and vehicle registration.
-Also note the vehicle make, model and year, license plate number and registration expiration.
-Make sure you obtain all insurance information including name of the carrier, agent, policy number and phone number of the agent.
+Record their names, addresses, phone numbers, drivers’ license numbers and vehicle registration information.
+Also, note the vehicle makes, models and years, license plate numbers and registration expiration.
+Make sure you obtain all of the insurance information for each involved motorist, including the name of the carrier, agent, policy number and phone number of the agent.

 - LOOK FOR WITNESSES and gather information from bystanders who may have seen the accident.

-- FILE REPORTS If police do not come to the scene, you should still file a police report as soon as possible stating your version of what occurred.
+- FILE REPORTS.
+If police do not come to the scene, you should still file a police report as soon as possible to officially state your version of what occurred.
 You are also required to file a report with the Department of Motor Vehicles if another person is injured or if property damage exceeds $500.00.

 - CONTACT US.
 If you have been injured, it is vital to consult an experienced attorney as soon as possible.
 You must file your case within a certain time limit called the “statute of limitations,” or your right to sue will be permanently lost.
 Statutes vary for each type of case and in each state.
 Time is of the essence in legal matters.

 - SEEK MEDICAL ATTENTION.
 It is important to seek medical attention promptly after the accident.
 Many personal injury cases involve head trauma, which may not seem serious at the time of the incident, but symptoms may present themselves over time.
 Getting an accurate assessment of your injuries will help your lawyer better prepare your case.